Kshitiz-jayaswal/kshitiz-jayaswal/README.md

 # 💫 About Me:
 Hello!
 I'm Kshitiz Jayaswal,a Computer Science student with a strong passion for technology, data, and problem-solving.<br>I am currently focused on developing my skills in Python, SQL, Data Structures & Algorithms, Data Analysis, and Machine Learning.
 My goal is to build a successful career as a Data Scientist, using data to uncover insights, solve real-world problems, and support informed decision-making.<br>I enjoy learning new technologies, working on practical projects, and continuously improving my technical and analytical abilities.
-I believe that consistency,curiosity, and hands-on experience are the keys to growth in the field of data science.<br>
+I believe that consistency, curiosity, and hands-on experience are the keys to growth in the field of data science.<br>

 ## 🌐 Socials: